fermartinezm/Kubernetes-CentOS7-Flannel/ansible/README.md

 minions

 ### - Install other CNI
-If you want use a different CNI you only need comment the last four lines of the `site.yml` file and install other CNI.
+If you want use a different CNI you only need comment the last four lines of the `site.yml` file and use another CNI.
 You can find more information about CNIs [here](https://kubernetes.io/docs/concepts/cluster-administration/networking/).

 Example:
 <br />